Random perturbation of low rank matrices: Improving classical bounds: Introduction

 Let us now focus on the matrices $A$ and $E$.
 It has become common practice to assume that the perturbation matrix $E$ is random.
 Furthermore, researchers have observed that data matrices are usually not arbitrary.
 They often possess certain structural properties.
 Among these properties, one of the most frequently seen is having low rank (see, for instance, \cite{CP, CR, CRT, CS, TK} and references therein).

-The goal in this paper is to show that in this situation, one can significantly improve classical results like Theorems \ref{wedin} and \ref{theorem:Weyl}.
-To give a quick example, let us assume that $A$ and $E$ are $n \times n$ matrices and that the entries of $E$ are independent and identically distributed (iid) random variables with zero mean, unit variance (which is just matter of normalization), and bounded fourth moment.
+The goal in this paper is to show that in this situation, one can significantly improve classical results like Theorems \ref{thm:modified:wedin} and \ref{theorem:Weyl}.
+To give a quick example, let us assume that $A$ and $E$ are $n \times n$ matrices and that $E$ is a random Bernoulli matrix, i.e., its entries are independent and identically distributed (iid) random variables that take values $\pm 1$ with probability $1/2$.
 It is well known that in this case $\|E\|= (2+o(1)) \sqrt n $ with high probability\footnote{We use asymptotic notation under the assumption that $n \to \infty$.
 Here we use $o(1)$ to denote a term which tends to zero as $n$ tends to infinity.} \cite[Chapter 5]{BS}.
-Thus, the above two theorems imply \begin{corollary} For any $\eta > 0$, with probability $1-o(1)$,
+Thus, the above two theorems imply the following. \begin{corollary} If $E$ is an $n \times n$ Bernoulli\footnote{More generally, Corollary \ref{wedin-cor} applies to a large class of random matrices with independent entries.
+Indeed, the results in \cite[Chapter 5]{BS} and hence Corollary \ref{wedin-cor} hold when $E$ is any $n \times n$ random matrix whose entries are iid random variables with zero mean, unit variance (which is just a matter of normalization), and bounded fourth moment. } random matrix, then, for any $\eta > 0$, with probability $1-o(1)$,

 and

 \end{corollary}